As an Airbnb host, it is crucial to have as much possible visibility on your listing and profile as possible.

 What percentage of hosts on Airbnb are Superhosts?

-Although Airbnb does not officially announce the number of Superhosts, the New York Times estimates the percentage of hosts with the Superhost badge is around 7%.
+Although Airbnb does not officially announce the number of Superhosts, the New York Times estimates the percentage of hosts with the Superhost status is around 7%.

 How long does it take to become a Superhost?